hewtwit-zz/tiernanotoole.ie/_posts/2012-11-22-moving_your_tmg_sql_server_and_other_tmg_tips.markdown

 tags:
 - TMG
 - Networking
-title: moving your TMG SQL server and other TMG tips
+title: moving your TMG SQL server Logs DB and other TMG tips
 date: 2012-11-22  8:27:55
 ---
 In house, I have been using [Microsoft TMG 2010 Server][1] for a while now.
 I use it as a firewall for some of the machines on the network, and also as a proxy for most, if not all, machines.
 When acting as a Firewall, all traffic flows though the machine, be it HTTP/HTTPS, SMTP/POP3/IMAP, or anything for that matter.
 You can also lock down ports on the box, which is a feature of most firewalls, but i like TMG due to its relitive ease of use...